Bandspringer Midi HF Longwire Antenna System , 10m-60m

 A great antenna for operators who like to travel fast and light; the new Bandspringer weighs in at just 190g (6 1/2 Oz).
 It's the ideal antenna to use with a KX3 or KX2 which have an internal antenna tuner.

 The current generation of HF portable radios offer great performance on the HF bands—but to get the best out of them, an efficient antenna is required.
 The Bandspringer is a multi-band long-wire antenna.
 The length has been carefully chosen to ensure that it will work with the internal antenna tuners in portable radios such as the K1*, KX1, KX2, KX3 and K2.
 It will also work well with LDG tuners and the Elecraft T1.
-Note that the Bandspringer must be used with an antenna tuner—it is fine for use with an FT817 or similar radio with a suitable antenna tuner connected between the Bandspringer and radio.
+Note that the Bandspringer must be used with an antenna tuner - it is fine for use with an FT817 or similar radio, as long as you have a suitable antenna tuner connected between the Bandspringer and radio.

 If you want to support your Bandspringer on a pole, we recommend our 7m SOTAPOLE.
 Any pole between 5m and 7m will be fine.
 Longer poles can be used by extending the nylon cord at the far end of the antenna.

 The length is selected to give a moderate impedance at the end for easy matching.
 It is also designed to ensure that the current section (where much of the useful radiation comes from) is sufficiently elevated.
 This is the antenna that Richard (G3CWI) used on most of his SOTA activations to become the first activator to complete England, Wales and The Isle of Man.